 There are seemingly infinite ways to customize the layout and design of a model railroad scene, from track path to landscape and every aspect in between.
-And one such component of a scene ideal for improvisation according to available space and personal preferences in order to make the scene come to life is the visual aesthetic of the buildings in your towns.
+And one such component of a scene is the visual aesthetic of the buildings in your towns.
+These can be easily customized according to available space and personal preferences in order to make the scene come to life.

 The options are limitless when you consider that any kind of building can be bought at a hobby shop or scratch-built, and especially when you think about adding special details to the buildings such as paint jobs or signs.
 Model railroad signs are the perfect way to add personal touches to the buildings in your scenes, so in this lesson we’re going to teach you how to create customized model railroad signs that can be applied to any kind of building.